btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 ii) training to failure causes metabolic stress to rise exponentially but we observe little to no increase in muscle growth (S-shaped curve).

-It looks like there is no good evidence to believe that muscle damage or metabolic stress contribute to hypertrophy.
+There seems to be no good evidence to believe that muscle damage or metabolic stress contribute to hypertrophy.
 (Also, muscle damage and metabolic stress both hurt, and I don't like to hurt).
 This leads to a pretty counterintuitive conclusion: in order to maximise